1937 Indian provincial elections: Other provinces

 As the Congress initially refused to assume power, other people had to be sworn in.
 On 1 April, governor Sir Maurice Garnier Hallett sworn in Muhammad Yunus of the Muslim Independent Party as the Chief Minister of Bihar.
-On that day, the Maharaja of Paralakhamudi Krushna Chandra Gajapati (representing landholders) was sworn in as Chief Minister of Odisha by governor John Hubback.
 In Central Provinces, an interim government was formed by Dr. E. Raghavendra Rao, sworn in by the governor Sir Hyde Gowan.

-In July, the Congress laid stake to government formation, thus Shri Krishna Sinha in Bihar & Bishwanath Das in Orissa were sworn in.
+In July, the Congress laid stake to government formation, and Shri Krishna Sinha was sworn into power in Bihar.
 In August, Narayan Bhaskar Khare was sworn in as Chief Minister of Central Provinces.
-Within a year, he was sacked from the Congress & replaced by Ravishankar Shukla.
+Within a year, he was sacked from the Congress by the Congress president Subhash Chandra Bose & replaced by Ravishankar Shukla.
 The legislatures in Bihar were convened under the chairmanship of Sachchidananda Sinha (assembly) & Rajivranjan Prasad Singh (council).
-Legislative assemblies in Orissa & Central Provinces were chaired by Mukunda Prasad Das & Ghanshyam Singh Gupta respectively.
+The Central Provinces Legislative assembly was chaired by Ghanshyam Singh Gupta.